tysonmote/Rickshaw/README.markdown

 Rickshaw
 ========

-Rickshaw is a MooTools-based client-side MVC framework.
+Rickshaw is an in-progress MooTools-based client-side MVC framework.

 Examples
 --------